Congo confirms end of latest deadly Ebola outbreak

-KINSHASA, Congo (AP) — Congo's latest outbreak of the deadly Ebola virus is over, the health ministry announced Tuesday, after a 42-day observation period with no new confirmed cases recorded.
+KINSHASA, Congo (AP) — Congo's latest outbreak of the deadly Ebola virus is over, the health ministry announced Tuesday, after a speedy response to limit its spread in remote rural areas and a city of more than 1 million people.

+Health experts said the vaccinations of more than 3,300 people were a major factor in containing the outbreak, Congo's ninth since the hemorrhagic fever was first identified in 1976.

 "Although the scale of the crisis we were facing was unprecedented, the speed and effectiveness of the response put in place by the government and its partners were also exceptional," Health Minister Dr. Oly Ilunga Kalenga said.

-The other initial cases were in remote, hard-to-reach rural areas without basic infrastructure such as electricity, making the vaccination effort more challenging.

 "From the start, we had prepared for the worst of scenarios," the health minister said.
-"And our fears were quickly confirmed with the confirmation on Wednesday, May 16 of the first cases of Ebola in the city of Mbandaka."
+"And our fears were quickly confirmed" with the spread to Mbandaka early on in the outbreak.

 The city sits on the Congo River upstream from the capital, Kinshasa.
-There were concerns the virus would spread not only within the country but to neighboring countries including Central African Republic.
+There were concerns the virus would spread not only within the country but to neighboring nations including Central African Republic.

+The outbreak was declared over after a 42-day observation period, equaling two 21-day incubation periods, with no new confirmed cases recorded.

+"It's a great relief for us," said Dominique Ekila, a 44-year-old resident of Kinshasa.
+"Since May, I had stopped traveling to Equateur province to sell fish ...
+With this announcement I will soon plan my next trip."

 The World Health Organization, which played a major role in the outbreak response and delivery of the vaccines, congratulated Congo.